I am a Principal Systems Architect with a 20-year history of engineering resilience.

 The ISP Origin My architectural philosophy is rooted in physical reality.
 Early in my career, I founded and engineered a physical Internet Service Provider (ISP).

 This was not a theoretical exercise.
-I managed the deployment of network topology for 100+ nodes under hostile regulatory conditions.
+I managed the deployment of distributed network topology under hostile regulatory conditions.
 I dealt with signal latency, physical hardware failures, and monopoly competition.
 This experience established my baseline for all future work: Uptime is a survival metric.

 Phase III: The Intelligence (Applied AI)